fopeczek/teamworlds_old/readme.md

 ## About my future plans:
 My inital idea of modyfing teeworlds was as I said to force players to cooperate.
 My first attempt was to use other mod wich implemented [zombies](https://github.com/LordSk/teeworlds/tree/mod/zomb), and transform the game coopeative adventure platformer.
 Players would need to fight their way through the very long map while fighting numerous zombies.

+# Let's keep Teamworlds alive!

+I want this project to be alive.
+If you spot any bug, have a game-balancing issue or have a feature request, please don't hesitate and write an issue!
+If you want to get your hands dirty and write a code, I may even help you with that.